microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 2. Create the `release/vulkan/<version>` branch, which triggers the pipeline.
 3. Check whether the resulting candidate is validated (see [Release Candidate readiness](#release-candidate-readiness)).
-4. Report the validated DXC commit to LunarG.
+4. Email the validated DXC commit back to LunarG.

 ### Release Candidate readiness